secretstartups/handbook/customer-success/workshops/secure/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

 ⛔️⚠️ **This workshop is still under development and is not yet ready for customer delivery.
-This page, and the [OKR for the workhop's development](https://gitlab.com/gitlab-com/customer-success/okrs/-/issues/128), will be updated as it progresses.** ⚠️⛔️
+This page, and the [OKR for the workshop's development](https://gitlab.com/gitlab-com/customer-success/okrs/-/issues/128), will be updated as it progresses.** ⚠️⛔️

 ## Overview